MLGB3/buildout.mlgb/README.md

 ./mlgbctl start
 ```

-Other options for mlgbctl are stop and startnoindex (starts solr and apache only without running the reindex scripts).
+Other options for mlgbctl are stop and startnoindex (the latter starts solr and apache only without running the reindex scripts).

-The upstart conf will run the mlgb_startup.sh script in /home/mlgb/sites/mlgb/parts/jobs in the event of shutdown/reboot.
+The upstart conf will run the "mlgbctl [start]" script in /home/mlgb/sites/mlgb/parts/jobs in the event of shutdown/reboot.

 You should now be able to browse to mlgb3-dev2.bodleian.ox.ac.uk.